robcah/RNNExploration4SymbolicTS/README.md

 # RNNExploration4SymbolicTS

-Library to explore the hyper-paramenter space in RNNS
+Library to explore the hyper-parameter space of Recurrent Neural Networks (RNNs)

-This repository contains a library for the creation of strings of determinate complexity using LZW compressing method as base.
-It also cointains the tools for the exploration of the hyperparameter space of commonly used RNNS as well as novel ones.
+This repository contains a library for the generation of strings of tunable complexity using the LZW compressing method as base to approximate Kolmogorov complexity.
+It also contains the tools for the exploration of the hyperparameter space of commonly used RNNs as well as novel ones.

 ### Prerequisites
 Pandas 1.2.3, NumPy 1.19.2, TensorFlow 2.4.1, and TextDistance 4.2.0